 Here are a few general tactics you can do to make yourself a more attractive candidate and land your first cybersecurity job:

 - First, build up your skillset.
 Cybersecurity is an ever-evolving field, and it’s important to stay up-to-date on the latest tools and technologies.
 There are plenty of resources available online (like the Awesome Security List) and offline – take advantage of them!

 - In addition to technical skills, employers also value soft skills like communication and problem solving.
 If you can demonstrate that you have what it takes to be successful in a cybersecurity role, you’ll be one step ahead of the competition.

 - Next, get some experience under your belt.
 There are many ways to do this – from internships and volunteer roles to participating in hacking competitions.
 Getting actual experience working with cybersecurity systems will make you a more attractive candidate when applying for jobs.
 Don’t discount this tip.
 Even if the learned skills aren’t as in depth as they need to be, the networking opportunities will more than make up for it.

 You can choose to incorporate business or marketing knowledge into your repertoire, but don’t think you will be unique here.
 I’ve met many security professionals who have also studied business.
 What hasn’t been as prevalent are security professionals with interests in internet business and marketing.
-This of course does not include security folks who are entrepreneurs or those who form their own consulting agency.
+This, of course, does not include security folks who are entrepreneurs or those who form their own consulting agencies.

 In my case, my dual passion has led to some interesting results.
-Most notably, my security awareness instructions and rollouts have benefited massively with the application of marketing principles and psychology.
+Most notably, my security awareness instructions and rollouts have benefited massively from applying marketing principles and psychology.

 It’s hard to get people to care about security.
 It’s even harder to get people to act on it.
-I helped kickstart a movement without beating anybody up and without having our network nuked in order to get support.
+I helped kickstart a movement without beating anybody up or having our network nuked to get support.